 I have been working on a bran muffin recipe for over a year now!
-I did so many versions with cocoa, berries, nutty streusel etc., and none of them were clicking.
+I did many versions with cocoa, berries, nutty streusel etc, and none of them were clicking.
 The bran would just overpower the other flavor elements every time.

 Eventually I realized that I needed to embrace the BRAN in bran muffin.
-It sounds silly, but that’s ultimately what led me to the finished product you see here.
-This is the same strategy that I adopted with my Vegan Carrot Muffins recipe (over 52 five star reviews)–just embrace the main ingredient and let it be the best it can be!
+It sounds silly, but that’s ultimately what led me to this recipe.
+This is the same strategy that I adopted with my well-loved Vegan Carrot Muffins recipe–just embrace the main ingredient and help it shine!

 I use two of my favorite vegan muffin tricks here.
 Letting the batter rest for 15 minutes helps to hydrate the flour and wheat bran more fully.
 I also bake them for the first 5 minutes at a higher temperature for higher muffin tops.

-I really hope that this recipe can help you fall in love with bran!
-Unlike a lot of breakfast muffins, these treats are actually so satisfying.
+Unlike a lot of breakfast muffins, these treats are actually incredibly satisfying.

 Free Pantry & Kitchen Equipment Guide